intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

       a heavy resource, and any operation on it is slow (often too slow for real-time applications).
-On the other side, a :class:`sfml.graphics.Text` is a lightweight object which can combine the glyphs data and metrics of a :class:`sfml.graphics.Font` to display any text on a render target.
+On the other side, a :class:`sfml.graphics.Text` is a lightweight object which can combine the glyphs data and metrics of an :class:`sfml.graphics.Font` to display any text on a render target.

       It is important to note that the :class:`sfml.graphics.Text` instance doesn't copy the font that it uses, it only keeps a reference to it.
-Thus, a :class:`sfml.graphics.Font` must not be destructed while it is used by a :class:`sfml.graphics.Text`.
+Thus, an :class:`sfml.graphics.Font` must not be destructed while it is used by an :class:`sfml.graphics.Text`.

       Usage example::